 And to look back on today as a playable museum piece, it has the added incentive of capturing the sport at an especially exciting time, when legends like Schumacher and Hakkinen were battling for the top spot and previous champions Damon Hill and Jacques Villeneuve struggled at the back of the pack.

-t’s also been modded to high heaven in the 19 years since it’s release, so with committed googling you can play through nearly two decades of F1 history.
+it’s also been modded to high heaven in the 19 years since its release, so with committed googling you can play through nearly two decades of F1 history.

 14. RaceRoom Racing Experience – Review